Mahatma Gandhi Central University: Schools and departments

-Academic profile
+The university has 7 schools and 20 departments covering wide range of subjects such as commerce, management, computer science, education, humanities, languages, life sciences, physical sciences, and social sciences.

+Academics

 Admission

 The university admits students to various UG, PG, and PhD programmes through the Entrance exam conducted by the university itself.
 Entrance Exam held annually on various exam centres across India.

 Library

 Atal Bihari Vajpayee Central Library (a learning resource centre) of Mahatma Gandhi Central University was established in the year 2016.
 The university library has more than 26000+ books, 13 magazines, 11 newspapers and 125+ donated book which providing access to scholarly information, research support and study facilities to the teaching and non-teaching staff, students and research scholars.

-Activism and controversy
+Controversies

 In 2017, the university terminated two assistant professors without citing any prior notice, which caused heavy protest by the students of university.
 In June 2018, students of the university launched heavy protest after the university increased fees.
 Later that month, faculty members sat on hunger strike after the university issued a show cause notice to a professor.

-In August 2018, Sanjay kumar, an assistant professor of the university, was attacked for criticising Prime Minister Atal Bihari Vajpayee in a Facebook post.
+In August 2018, Sanjay Kumar, an assistant professor of the university, was attacked by BJP/RSS led goons for criticising Ex Prime Minister Atal Bihari Vajpayee in a Facebook post.
 This led to the closure of the university for a 15-day period.

 In October 2018, the vice-chancellor of the university, Arvind Kumar Agrawal, was accused of some anomalies in his educational qualifications.
 This led to his resignation a week later, and the appointment of the pro-chancellor Anil Kumar Rai for the position.